 You may be reading this because you stumbled upon my page or perhaps your fascinated with East to West methodologies.
 Or perhaps some other reason but, either way it boils down to this:

 Yin and Yang is a simple concept.
-One of the biggest killers of people in this world I strongly suspect, and this has been backed up in further studies, is from too much Yang.
-Or in the west we may say too much stress.
+One of the biggest killers of people in this world I strongly suspect, and this has probably been backed up and written about by scientist, is DIS-Ease.
+Dis-Ease comes from living out of balance.
+In the West, too much unhealthy stress.
+In the East, too much unhealthy Yang.

-If you are looking for a more ‘factual’ or western explanation of mindfulness, balance, stress, Yin/Yang, or demystifying East to West philosophy your in the right place.
+I’ll cover here a bit more ‘factual’ or western explanation of mindfulness, balance, stress, Yin/Yang and demystifying East to West philosophy your in the right place.
 This article is the western science applied to Yin Yang and how it affects the Autonomic Nervous System (ANS) which you will learn about in the next minutes.
 You will also have some action steps to improve your own balance and awareness.

 A native American father tells his son